Originate/scriptkeeper/README.md

 mocking them out.
 And it will overwrite your protocols file with the recorded version.

-You can also start with a partial protocol and have `check-protocols` fill in the specified holes:
+You can also start with a partial protocol and have `scriptkeeper` fill in the specified holes:

 ``` yaml
 protocols: